tangentsoft/pidp8i/doc/cc8-manual.md

 Backspace characters from the terminal remove the last character from the string.

+Returns the passed string pointer on success.

 **Standard Violations:**

-*   `gets()` always returns 1 in this implementation, but it returns the passed string pointer in Standard C libraries.
+*   Cannot return 0 for “no input” as Standard C requires: always succeeds.

 ### <a id="isalnum"></a>`isalnum(c)`